huggingface/blog/image-search-datasets.md

 })
 ```

-We can get back a DatasetsDict, and we have a Dataset with image and label features.
+We can get back a `DatasetDict`, and we have a Dataset with image and label features.
 Since we don't have any train/validation splits here, let's grab the train part of our dataset.
 Let's also take a look at one example from our dataset to see what this looks like.

 ```python
 dataset[0]